What does Leap Day have to do with bad breath?

 - February 29, 1940.
 For her role as Mammy in Gone with the Wind, Hattie McDaniel becomes the first African American actor to win an Academy Award.
 (And since February is also Black History Month, it's interesting to note how far we've come: The night of the awards ceremony, McDaniel was seated at a segregated table.)
 Among the many notorious stories to come from the filming of Gone with the Wind, one of the most famous is that Vivien Leigh consistently complained of Clark Gable's bad breath.

 - February 29, 1960.
 The newspaper comic strip Family Circus makes its debut.
 Characters Billy, Dolly, Jeffy and P.J.'s most common hang-out spot is the real-life ice cream parlor The Sugar Bowl, located in Scottsdale.
 Imagine how much halitosis kids would get from so many treats!
 (Speaking of Scottsdale, in one strip, Jeffy gets his tonsils taken out in the city's St. Joseph's Hospital.
-Tonsillectomies may eliminate tonsil stones, by the way, but they can't remove bad breath.)
+Tonsillectomies may specifically target tonsil stones, by the way, but they can't remove bad breath.)

 - February 29, 1980.
 The French humorous "newspaper" La Bougie du Sapeur (The Sapper's Candle) is first published.
 This once-every-four-years publication is named for a comic strip character, the sapper Camember (who in turn is named for a halitosis-inducing cheese).